infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	- initiated in the absence of severe stress

 # Why Play?
-A review paper on the importance of play in the development of child health[^2], discusses that:
+- A review paper on the importance of play in the development of child health[^2], discusses that:
 	- An evolutionary perspective dictates that play must serve an important purpose considering the costs it entails in terms of time, energy and risk of injury and predation
 	- From a developmental perspective, play allows children to experiment with their behavioural and social repertoire, and to practice their physical and communication skills
 	- Play facilitates the development of social competence, emotional capacities and resilience, creativity and problem-solving skills
-According to a paper that studied play in relation to cognition outcomes[^3],
+- According to a paper that studied play in relation to cognition outcomes[^3],
 	- Play has been related to the development of both cognition and social competence (Fisher, 1992).
 The findings indicate that the relationship between cognition and play is relatively robust.
+- According to a paper on the importance of play in promoting healthy caregiver relationships,
+	- Play is essential in developing social and emotional ties.
+	- It allows parents to “listen” in a very different, but productive, way.
+When parents observe their children playing or join them in child-driven play, they can view the world through their child’s eyes and, therefore, may learn to communicate or offer guidance more effectively.
+	- Play also helps forge connections between children.
+It allows them to learn how to share, to negotiate and resolve conflicts, and to learn self-advocacy skills when necessary.

 ## Play & Child Development
 According to a paper that studied the interplay of play and cognition[^3],